 The Onelink Safe & Sound is the smoke detector that does it all.
 In addition to being a photoelectric smoke detector, it is also outfitted with an integrated carbon monoxide sensor, speaker system, and the Alexa voice assistant built right in.
-It has the ability to tie-in with various music streaming services — Spotify, Pandora, or iHeartRadio — as well as your Amazon Alexa account.
+It can be linked to various music streaming services like Spotify, Pandora, or iHeartRadio, as well as your Amazon Alexa account.
 This means you have the ability to intelligently manage other smart home devices, stream music, and even do your shopping all through your smoke detector.
 The Onelink Safe & Sound can also be combined with a compatible existing wired interconnected alarm system.

 If you currently have a Nest/Google smart home, we recommend the Nest Protect.
 This top-tier smart smoke detector features dual sensors to detect both flaming and smoldering fires, as well as an integrated carbon monoxide detector and escape light.
 The setup is simple and integrates with other Nest devices seamlessly, with convenient features like configuring your heating system to automatically turn off if it detects increased levels of carbon monoxide.

 While the Nest Protect does offer a lot of functionality, it comes with a pretty steep price tag.
 If you couple that price with the reality that it isn't compatible with other, less expensive alarms you might already have, you may end up needing to buy quite a few if you want a multi-alarm connected system.
 There are also some kinks that should hopefully be sorted out soon with the migration from Nest to Google accounts and the Works with Nest program.
 It's one of the best smart smoke detectors you can get if you are building a Google smart home or already have other Nest products.